ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 ![simple_example](img/simple_example.svg)

-As you can see, the default *style* of gnuplot is different from that of matplotlib.
+As you can see, the default *style* of gnuplot is different from that of Matplotlib.
 For example,

 - The line is thinner.
 - The font of labels on axes is smaller.